ThinhHoang0108/OnlineLearning/README.md

-# Online Learning Website - Assigment ISP392 - JAVA WEB APPLICATION DEVELOPMENT
+# Online Learning Website - Assigment ISP392

-The main project folder that for learning, practicing and taking assignment score in class
+*The main project folder that for learning, practicing and taking assignment score in class*

 ## You will find in this repo the following stuff:
 * The Java web source used to develop online learning website